Ángel Rodríguez (footballer, born 1992)

-Ángel Leonardo Rodríguez Güelmo (born December 2, 1992) is a Uruguayan footballer who plays as a defensive midfielder for CA Fénix.
+Ángel Leonardo Rodríguez Güelmo (born 2 December 1992) is a Uruguayan footballer who plays as a defensive midfielder for Deportivo Maldonado.

 Career

 Rodríguez began his career in 2013 with River Plate Montevideo, where he played for three seasons, until now.

 Personal life

 He is the twin brother of athlete and fashion model Déborah Rodríguez and son of manager Elio Rodríguez.